heatem/CodeJournal/log.md

 Next up:
 - resume https://structy.net at section 3 - REPEAT THE CHALLENGES HERE BEFORE MOVING ON
-- Hacking with Swift: 100 Days of SwiftUI - Day 31
+- Hacking with Swift: 100 Days of SwiftUI - Day 32

 4/2/2025
 - Structy: Reviewed sum-list in JS and Swift
+- Hacking with Swift: 100 Days of SwiftUI - Day 31

 4/1/2025
 - Hacking with Swift: 100 Days of SwiftUI - Day 30